hunterwatson/hunterwatson-blog/content/posts/2019-10-16-solving-a-rubiks-cube-very-slowly.md

 ## 2. First Layer Corners

 Now we can start with the mindless algorithms.
-With WHITE on the top, find the corner piece that goes in the top-right corner (in the image it's the WHITE-RED-BLUE piece) and line it up on thee front-right side.
+With WHITE on the top, find the corner piece that goes in the top-right corner (in the image it's the WHITE-RED-BLUE piece) and line it up somewhere on the right side.

 ![](/media/2-row1_corners.png "Top Layer Corners")